0chain/gosdk/README.md

 ## Expose a gosdk function to mobilesdk
 Examples:
-* `mobilesdk/sdk/common.go` which exports the functions in `core/encryption/hash.go`.
+* `mobilesdk/sdk/common.go`, which exports the functions in `core/encryption/hash.go`.

 Steps:

 1. If you are exposing:

-    - a new function from an existing file like `zboxcore/sdk/allocation.go`, you should add a function to `mobilesdksdk/zbox/allocation.go` which should call the gosdk function you intend to expose.
+    - a new function from an existing file, such as `zboxcore/sdk/allocation.go`, you should add a function to `mobilesdksdk/zbox/allocation.go`.
+This new function should call the gosdk function you intend to expose.
-    - a function from a new file, you should create a new `<filename>.go` file for it, in the same style as `mobilesdksdk/zbox/allocation.go` & in the file created, you should call the gosdk function you intend to expose.
+    - a function from a new file, you should create a new `<filename>.go` file for it.
+This should follow the same style as `mobilesdksdk/zbox/allocation.go`.
+In the new file, call the gosdk function you intend to expose.

 2. Build the Mobile SDK as mentioned in the 'Mobile Builds' section of this file to build the aar file used in the mobile application you are developing.